rozelie/myNet/README.md

 # myNet
-[In development] Combine functionalities of networking probes through custom and/or existing implementations to capture and view networking information and topologies within the LAN and beyond.
+Combine functionalities of networking probes through custom and/or existing implementations to capture and view networking information and topologies within the LAN and beyond.

 ## Usage
-usage: myNet.py [-h] [-l] [-b] [-a] [-vis] [-v]
+usage: myNet.py [-h] [-l] [-b] [-a]

 optional arguments:
-- -h, --help         show this help message and exit
-- -l, --lan          view LAN information
+  -h, --help         show this help message and exit -l, --lan          view LAN information
-- -b, --beyond       view information about networks beyond the LAN [in development]
-- -a, --approximate  determine approximate location of machine [in development]
+  -b, --beyond       view information about networks beyond the LAN -a, --approximate  determine approximate location of machine
-- -vis, --visualize  visualize information from -l or -b
-- -v, --verbose      increase verbosity of output

 ## Sources
 - netifaces: https://pypi.org/project/netifaces/